-To play digital music files stored on an optical disc or USB drive, select "Music" from the Home Menu.
+To play digital music files stored on an optical disc, USB or e-SATA drive, select "Music" from the Home Menu.
 A file browser will appear to assist you in navigating the files and folders.

-The first step is to select the "Data Disc" or USB device that contains the music files.
+The first step is to select the "Data Disc", USB or e-SATA device that contains the music files.
 The player will take a moment to read the media and list the folders and music files.